-Here’s a look at how to improve your hospital’s organizational alignment from top to bottom and and why getting this right could be the key to meeting your 2017 strategic goals.
+Here’s a look at how to improve your hospital’s organizational alignment from top to bottom and why getting this right could be the key to meeting your annual strategic goals.

 What Does Organizational Alignment Look Like?